MetPX/sarracenia/docs/How2Guides/v2ToSr3.rst

 v2 plugins when through a first generation, when only single routines were declared (e.g. *on_message*), and a second generation, when whole classes (e.g. *plugin*) were declared, but still in a stilted way.

-Sr3 plugins are a core element of design, composed together to implement Sarracenia.
+Sr3 plugins are core design elements, composed together to implement Sarracenia itself.
 V3 plugins should be easier for Python programmers to debug and implement, and are strictly more flexible and powerful than the v2 mechanism.

- * standard python syntax, no strange 'isms... e.g. *self.plugins*, *parent.logger*, why doesn't *import* work?
+ * v3 uses standard python syntax, not v2's strange things ... e.g. *self.plugins*, *parent.logger*, why doesn't *import* work?
  * standard python import; Syntax errors are detected and reported *the normal way*
  * v3 classes are designed to be usable outside the CLI itself (see jupyter notebook examples) callable by application programmers in their own code, like any other python library.